 Exercise is one of the most reliable morning routine productivity tools available.
 Physical movement jumpstarts dopamine, increases blood circulation, and provides an energy source that sustains focus for hours.
 It does not need to be an hour at the gym.
 A brisk 20-minute walk, a quick run, or a yoga session all produce the same core benefit: you arrive at your desk with your brain and body already operating at a higher level.

-Leaders who exercise in the morning consistently report better decision-making, improved mood, and higher sustained energy throughout the afternoon compared to days when they skip it.
-That is not a coincidence.
+Leaders who exercise in the morning consistently report better decision-making, improved mood, and higher sustained energy throughout the afternoon.
+That is not coincidence.
 It is physiology working in your favor.

 Hydrate Before You Caffeinate

 Coffee is not the problem.
 Skipping hydration is.
 Your body wakes up in a mildly dehydrated state after several hours without water.
-Mood, focus, and cognitive performance all suffer when you are even slightly dehydrated.
+Mood, focus, and cognitive performance all suffer even with slight dehydration.
 Drink a full glass of water before your first cup of coffee.
 It takes 30 seconds and meaningfully improves how your brain functions in the first hours of the day.

 High achievers do not skip this step.
 Whether it is five minutes of meditation, a few pages of reading, a moment of quiet before the day begins, or simply enjoying a hot shower without multitasking, giving yourself intentional mental space before the demands start is one of the highest-value investments you can make in your daily performance.

 You do not need an elaborate mindfulness practice.
-You need a few consistent minutes that are yours before the day belongs to everyone else.
+You need a few consistent minutes that belong to you before the day belongs to everyone else.

 One of the simplest morning routine productivity strategies is also one of the most effective.
 Arrive at your office 30 minutes before everyone else.
 That window of quiet before the calls, emails, and requests start arriving is often the most productive 30 minutes of the entire day.
 Use it to knock out your highest-priority task while your focus is sharpest and the interruptions are zero.